Options to increase your retirement benefits

 - on or after 1 April 2011 – both the pre-payment and in payment increases are made in line with Consumer Prices Index.

 If the growth in your benefits exceeds the Annual Allowance limit, you may be subject to a tax charge.
 Given the potential tax implications, you should seek professional financial advice if you’re planning to make a lump sum payment to purchase Additional Pension.
-You’ll find more information on the Annual Allowance here.
+Information about Annual Allowance.

 Additional Pension does not provide an automatic lump sum, but can be included in the total amount of pension given up in exchange for a lump sum at retirement.